 The SDSU College of Education is building an ever stronger faculty!
-Since August 2014, we have added 34 new tenure-track faculty members (7 during the 2014-15 academic year, 7 during the 2015-16 academic year, 4 during the 2016-17 academic year, 4 during the 2017-18 year, and 13 during the 2018-19 year).
+Since August 2015, we have added 39 new tenure-track faculty members.
 All of the new hires have stellar academic credentials from many of the nation’s most prestigious universities.
-With these new faculty members, the College boasts 80 tenure-track and tenured professors, 13 full-time lecturers and 233 part-time lecturers.
+The College now boasts 81 tenure-track and tenured professors, 11 full-time lecturers and 360 part-time lecturers.

 Welcome New Faculty and Staff